CONTENTS

 Speaker, this afternoon our team will bring forth a motion to suspend this

-Premier’s gas tax and give Saskatchewan drivers a break.
+Premiers gas tax and give Saskatchewan drivers a break.

-this House today and commit to cutting his gas tax?
+the Premier stand in this House today and commit to cutting his gas tax?

-I recognize the Premier.
+recognize the

-Scott Moe: —
+Hon.
+Scott Moe:

 Mr. Speaker, affordability measures have been debated on the floor of this